How to monitor Python Applications with Prometheus

 For more information about how Prometheus can be used to monitor Python apps, check out our articles on Python Based Exporters, and our series on Developing and Deploying a Python API with Kubernetes

-To try out Prometheus, and apply what you've learned from this article, check out our free trial.
-You can use Prometheus directly in our platform, and monitor metrics without any set up.
+To try out our Prometheus alternative, check out our free trial.
+You can use Hosted Graphite directly in our platform, and monitor metrics without any setup.
 Also, talk to us directly by booking a demo - we’re always happy to talk with you about your company’s monitoring needs.

 You might also like other posts...